kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 The resulting one-sided p-value was about 0.9923.
 This is much larger than 0.05, meaning we **fail to reject** the null hypothesis.
 In other words, our data does not provide evidence that the model performs worse on complex recipes than on simple ones.
 In fact, the model may be slightly more accurate on complex recipes, though we would be cautious about over-interpreting those.

-Overall, within this fairness setup, we do not fidn evidence that the final model is unfair against complex recipes.
+Overall, within this fairness setup, we do not find evidence that the final model is unfair against complex recipes.

 ---